ooni/ooni.org/CODE_OF_CONDUCT.md

 abusers and malicious people to disrupt our community puts our software, developers, and users at risk.

-This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
+This Code of Conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

 We invite all those who participate in OONI to help us create safe